What is a Source?¶

 Click the Delete button below the filter bar to the left.

-Alternatively, you can delete an incident by clicking the little bin on the last column of the incident row.
+Alternatively, you can delete an group by clicking the little bin on the last column of the group row.

 Filtering by Assigned User¶

-From the incidents page, click the Assigned To menu on the filter bar.
+From the groups page, click the Assigned To menu on the filter bar.

-Select an assignee (username) to display only the incidents assigned to that verifier.
+Select an assignee (username) to display only the groups assigned to that verifier.

 Filtering by Status¶